01 Booking the Halls

 Yes, but please take care not to scratch the floor!

 Yes, both the Cherry Hall and Orchard Hall can accommodate a bouncy castle.
+Please read these notes.
 The user is responsible for hiring the equipment and supervising the people using it.
 Please ensure the supplier has the relevant/appropriate insurances (including public liability insurance) in place for the use of this or similar equipment.
 Please also ensure that the supplier provides all other safety equipment, e.g. mats that are required to go around the castle, etc., because there are none at the hall.

 No, BBQs are not permitted anywhere on site.